greystate/Greystate-XSLT-Helpers/README.md

 > "Just add Pagination"

+### [MultiPicker Helper][MULTIPICKER]

+Makes it very easy to work with various "picker" DataTypes in Umbraco, by having templates for each of the possible content nodes, and then using a key to grab all the picked nodes.

 ### [Navigation Helper][NAVIGATION]

 Simple Navigation generation - almost too easy.
 Supports the four most commonly needed navigations: Main navigation, Sub navigation, Breadcrumb and Sitemap.